SocketDotTech/socket-docs/docs/Build-on-SocketDL/getting-started.md

 ### Introducing Plugs

 Plugs are smart contract applications that connect with Socket to send and receive cross-chain messages.
+By following the below spec, you can make your smart contract application a Plug and start sending and receiving crosschain messages with Socket.

 Every cross-chain message has a source chain and destination chain.
 Likewise, every source chain Plug sends a message that is received by their "sibling plug" on the destination chain.
 The message or payload is executed by this sibling plug.